moonbitlang/moonbit-course/course7/lec7_en.md

 # Commands

 - The function `print` allows us to output a string, for example, `print("hello moonbit")`.
-- In Moonbit, we can define initialization instructions through an `init` code block.
+- In MoonBit, we can define initialization instructions through an `init` code block.
   - This can be simply understood as the main entry point of the program.

 ```moonbit